A Silent Voice (film): Release

 The film premiered in 120 theaters across Japan on September 17, 2016.
 It was screened at the 2016 Scotland Loves Animation festival on October 22, 2016, and at the ICA in London on February 5, 2017.
 Anime Limited distributed and released the film in the United Kingdom and Ireland on March 15, 2017.
 Purple Plan released the film in Singapore and Malaysia on March 9, 2017.
 Madman Entertainment released the film for a limited duration in Australia and New Zealand from April 9, 2017, and April 16, 2017, respectively.
 Viz Media Europe acquired the film for distribution in Europe (excluding the UK and Ireland), Russia, Turkey, and French-speaking Africa in 2017.
 In 2017, Konnichiwa Festival released the movie in theaters in Mexico, Brazil, Chile, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Panama, and Peru for a limited time in May, while in countries like Argentina and Uruguay, Anifest had a theatrical release in June.
 Pioneer Films released the movie in the Philippines on May 10, 2017.
 Eleven Arts screened the film at Anime Expo on July 3, 2017, with a limited theatrical release in the U.S. on October 20, 2017, and a second screening in January 2019.
+On November 14, 2024, it was announced that GKIDS picked up the distribution rights to the film and the film was released in theaters on December 15, 2024.